planetfederal/qgis-webappbuilder-plugin/docs/source/usage.rst

 .. note::

    The :guilabel:`Preview` button will create the web app in a temporary folder and open your default internet browser to load it. **This preview web app is based on a precompiled version of Web SDK and is not ready for production**, but only for preview and debug purposes.
-Please see :ref:`qgis.webappbuilder.wabandwebsdk` for more details.

-   The :guilabel:`Create App` button will create the files needed for building a web app using *Boundless WebSDK*.
-Those files will be saved in a folder specified by the user, and they are not the web app itself.
-They have to be built using Node.js and *Boundless WebSDK*.
-Usage of *Boundless WebSDK* is not explained here.
-Please refer to the WebSDK documentation for more details.
+   The :guilabel:`Create App` button will create a web app using *Boundless WebSDK*.
+The web app is stored in a folder specified by the user. *Boundless WebSDK* is offered as a service to Boundless customers, so you will need your Boundless Connect credentials.
+You will be prompted to enter them if it is the first time that you WebSDK in the current QGIS session.

-The following sections will explain each tab in the Web App Builder dialog, it's contents and options.
+The following sections will explain each tab in the Web App Builder dialog, its contents and options.

 Description
 -----------